MicrosoftDocs/sql-docs/azure-sql/managed-instance/point-in-time-restore.md

 - Both subscriptions must be in the same tenant.
 - The subscription type has to be either EA, CSP, MCA, or PayGo.
 - The restore operation can only be performed on the primary instance.
-- Geo-replicated backups are not currently supported for cross-subscription point-in-time restore.
+- Geo-replicated backups aren't currently supported for cross-subscription point-in-time restore.
 - The user performing the restore must either be part of the [SQL Managed Instance Contributor](/azure/role-based-access-control/built-in-roles.md#sql-managed-instance-contributor) role or have the following explicit permissions: **crossSubscription/action**, **readBackups/action**.
-- If you are bringing your own key (BYOK), then the key must be present in both subscriptions.
+- If you're bringing your own key (BYOK), then the key must be present in both subscriptions.

 ## Restore an existing database